Workers' Comp Retro Program

 Get informed and get proactive

-We encourage you to review your current EF in RiskConsole.
+We encourage you to review your current proposed rates.
 Understanding what is behind the numbers is key to making informed decisions to improve outcomes.
-To learn more about how claims costs impact your rates, how organizational decisions impact claims costs, information on how to reduce your EF in the future, or RiskConsole questions, contact AWC Retro staff.
+To learn more about how claims costs impact your rates, how organizational decisions impact claims costs, or for information on how to reduce your EF in the future, contact AWC AWC Retro staff.